luisfarzati/localdots/README.md

 docker-compose up -d

 # add the domains to your /etc/hosts file
-# *.localhost domains shouldn't need to be added
+# *.localhost domains shouldn't need to be added for typical use cases
 127.0.0.1  hello.dev

 # after localdots container is up and running,